A Short Introduction to Cosmology and its Current Status: The Cosmic Microwave Background

 where $\tau_*$ is the comoving time at recombination, $\Delta\tau_*=\tau_0-\tau_*$ ($\Delta\tau=\tau_0-\tau$), and we have used the fact that the photons obey the Stefan-Boltzmann law, $\rho_\gamma\propto T^4$.

 We can see what it looks like in Fig.\ref{fig:planck_2018}.
 The angular power spectrum of the CMB is dominated by a series of peaks and troughs \cite{1987MNRAS.226..655B}.
 These oscillations are a remnant of pre-recombination physics in which the photons were tightly coupled to the baryons and behaved, collectively, as a fluid.
 The scale of the oscillations are set by the sound horizon size at the end of recombination, when the photons last scattered off the baryons, leading to the comoving sound horizon, $r_*$.
-While these are exactly the same oscillations imprinted in the baryons which then manifest themselves as the BAOS, there the scale is slightly different, and is denoted (as we saw) by $r_d$; the differences are of order $5\%$ and are due to the fact that the Baryons decouple from the Compton drag of the photons slightly later (at $z=1050$ as opposed to z=$1100$).
+While these are exactly the same oscillations imprinted in the baryons which then manifest themselves as the BAOs, there the scale is slightly different, and is denoted (as we saw) by $r_d$; the differences are of order $5\%$ and are due to the fact that the Baryons decouple from the Compton drag of the photons slightly later (at $z=1050$ as opposed to z=$1100$).

 We can define the angular scale of these peaks as $\theta_*=r_*/\chi_*$, where $\chi_*=\Delta\tau_*$.
 From current measurements of the CMB, we have that $\theta_*\simeq 0.6^{\rm o}$.
-The peak positions are harmonics of this scales are given by $\ell^{\rm peaks}\simeq n\pi/\theta_*$.
-Given that these quantities depend on $\chi_*$, they are a direct probe of the angular diameter distance to the CMB depend on cosmological parameters, as we saw previously \cite{1995ApJ...444..489H,1996PhRvD..54.1332J}.
+The peak positions are harmonics of this scale, and are given by $\ell^{\rm peaks}\simeq n\pi/\theta_*$.
+Given that these quantities depend on $\chi_*$, they are a direct probe of the angular diameter distance to the CMB and depend on cosmological parameters, as we saw previously \cite{1995ApJ...444..489H,1996PhRvD..54.1332J}.

 If we now look at the large angular scales (small $\ell$), we are looking at scales which are directly related to the primordial power spectrum.
 The scalar spectral index, $n_s$, tells us the overall slope of that line -- indeed, we have that $\ell^2C_\ell\propto \ell^{n_s-1}$.
 There is an additional correction due to the last part in Eq.~(\ref{eq:CMBterms}), known as the Integrated Sachs-Wolfe (ISW) effect \cite{1967ApJ...147...73S}.
 We have, in a purely matter dominated Universe, that $-k^2\Phi\sim {\bar \rho}a^2\delta\sim a^{-3}\times a^2\times a\sim {\rm constant}$.
 This means that $\Phi'=0$ and there is no ISW.
 If there is a period of $\Lambda$ domination, then $\delta\neq a$ and $\Phi$ will be time varying.
 Thus the ISW is a direct probe of the presence of $\Lambda$, independent from the background evolution \cite{1996PhRvL..76..575C}.